Close Menu

 After a dissolution of marriage has been initiated, there is a 20-day waiting period that a couple must go through before a case may be heard and a Judge of the Circuit Court signs a Final Judgment of Dissolution of Marriage.

-What to Expect During The Divorce Process In Florida
+What Should I Expect During The Divorce Process In Florida?

 In Florida, either spouse can file for divorce.
 The filing spouse must prove a marriage exists, one spouse has been a Florida resident for six months immediately preceding the filing of the petition for divorce, and the marriage is irretrievably broken.
 (There is no fault-based divorce in Florida; however, the reason for the irretrievable breakdown may be considered under certain limited circumstances in the determination of alimony, property division, and the development of a parenting plan.)
 The length of time the divorce process takes depends on the type of divorce, the number of issues that must be resolved, and how busy the court is where the divorce is filed.
 Generally, you can expect an uncontested divorce to take about four to five weeks, while a contested divorce can take six months or longer.
 In counties where the courts are very busy, the divorce process can take a year or more.
 Further, here is some information on How Much Does a Divorce Cost in Florida.
 A divorce in Florida can be complicated which is why we recommend contacting an experienced Florida divorce lawyer near you.

-Steps and Stages of Filing for Divorce in Florida
+What Are the Steps and Stages of Filing for Divorce in Florida?

 benefit of being first to file for divorce, divorce in florida, florida divorce process